LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/SurveyBots.md

 #### How do I deploy a survey bot?

-You don't need to manually deploy a survey bot.
+You don't manually deploy a survey bot.
 When LivePerson enables this feature for your brand, this deploys the underlying system connector that is used.
 Therefore, **as soon as you create the survey bot and assign it a skill, the bot is active and can receive conversations.**

 Typically, brands don't develop in their Production environments, but if you do, for this reason, it's recommended that you assign to the survey bot a "test" skill that isn't used in a production campaign and use that to validate the bot before assigning a production skill.

 #### How do I disable a survey bot?

 If you need to temporarily remove a survey bot from your customer traffic flow, you can disable the bot.
 To do this, set the **Enable Bot** slider to Off in the bot's [Bot Settings](conversation-builder-bots-bot-basics.html#configure-bot-settings).

-#### How does the bot handle unrecognizable responses?

-When you create a survey bot, a [Fallback dialog](conversation-builder-dialogs-fallback-dialogs.html) is created automatically.
-This works just like for a custom bot.
-You can change the dialog to customize the fallback response.

 #### Are survey bots supported in text-only channels?